 Provisions are recognised when the Company has an obligation, legal or constructive, as a result of a past event, and it is probable that the Company will be required to settle that obligation.
-Under IFRS, AAM and the Trust Companies are fully consolidated as subsidiaries however under applicable solvency regulation they are treated as participating interests rather than the underlying assets and liabilities being consolidated on a line-by-line basis.
-Therefore, provisions have decreased by £530k.

 Deferred Tax Liability

 In general, on the Solvency II balance sheet, deferred tax assets and liabilities arise because there are differences between the value ascribed to an asset or a liability for tax purposes, and its value in accordance with the principles underlying that regulation.